cunnie/docs/ghetto_raid.md

 		* Volume Layout: **RaidZ2** (ignore the *non-optimal*  <sup>[[2]](#non_optimal)</sup> warning)
 		* click **Add Volume**

-### Benchmarking FreeNAS
+### 7. Benchmarking FreeNAS
+We use [bonnie++](http://www.coker.com.au/bonnie++/) to benchmark our machine for the following reasons:

+1. it's a venerable benchmark
+2. it allows easy comparison to Calomel.org's bonnie++ benchmarks

+We use a file size of 80GiB

 ```
+ssh root@nas.nono.com
+ # we prefer the bash shell; for those we prefer csh syntax,
+ # adjust the for-loop syntax further down
 bash
+ # we remount the root filesystem as read-write so that we
+ # can install bonnie++
 mount -o rw /
 pkg_add -r bonnie++
+ # we add root to sudoers because that will allow us
+ # to run bonnie++ as a _non-root_ user, which it requires.
 cat >> /usr/local/etc/sudoers <<EOF
   root  ALL=(ALL) NOPASSWD: ALL
 EOF
+ # create a temporary directory to hold bonnie++'s
+ # scratch files
 mkdir /mnt/tank/tmp
 chmod 1777 !$
+ # run 3 times, take the median values
-for i in $(seq 1 1); do
+for i in $(seq 1 3); do
-  sudo -u nobody bonnie++ -m "raidz2 L2ARC/80GB" -r 8192 -s 81920 -d /mnt/tank/tmp/ -f -b -n 1 >> /mnt/tank/tmp/bonnie.out
+  sudo -u nobody bonnie++ -m "raidz2_no_l2arc_no_slog" -r 8192 -s 81920 -d /mnt/tank/tmp/ -f -b -n 1 >> /mnt/tank/tmp/bonnie.out
   sleep 60
 done
 ```
+The raw bonnie++ output is available as a [gist](https://gist.github.com/cunnie/9ee194654f0f37348140).
+The summary (median scores): (w=304MB/s, rw=186MB/s, r=629MB/s)

 ### Summary
+#### Gigabit
+Our NAS's performance is *severely limited by the throughput of its gigabit interface* on its sequential reads and writes.
+Our ethernet interface is limited to [~111 MB/s](http://www.tomshardware.com/reviews/gigabit-ethernet-bandwidth,2321-7.html), but our sequential reads can reach almost six times that (629MB/s).

+We can partly address that by using [LACP](http://www.cisco.com/c/en/us/td/docs/ios/12_2sb/feature/guide/gigeth.html) (aggregating the throughput of the 4 available ethernet interfaces).

 #### Noise

-* the fans in the case were noiser than expected, Not clicking or tapping, but a discernible hum
+The fans in the case were noiser than expected, Not clicking or tapping, but a discernible hum.
-* we scraped the PSU when installing&mdash;it's an extremely tight fit

 #### Heat
 The system runs cool.
 With a room temperature of 23.3&deg;C (74&deg; Fahrenheit), these are the readings we recorded after the machine being powered on for 12 hours: